 Systems that measure and monitor extractive companies’ use of local suppliers not only inform enforcement measures but also help policy makers address realities on the ground.

-- Internal benefits of reporting include better management, since measurement improves accountability and attention to key issues, internal evaluation and goal-setting, attentiveness to corporate responsibility, and a culture of transparency.
+For companies, the internal benefits of reporting include better management, since measurement improves, accountability and attention to key issues, internal evaluation and goal-setting, attentiveness to corporate responsibility, and a culture of transparency.

-- Data on local procurement can be collected through annual or quarterly submissions to the relevant authority that oversees industry performance and local content performance in particular.
+- Data on local procurement can be collected on a quarterly or annual basis and submitted to the authorities overseeing industry performance in general and local content in particular.

 - GRI 204: Procurement Practices 2016 (Global Reporting Initiative)